Life in the UK Test for Non-Native Speakers

 • Comparing yourself to native speakers

-The Life in the UK test is challenging, but it's not impossible — not even close.
+The Life in the UK test is challenging, but it's not impossible.
+Not even close.
 Non-native English speakers pass every day.

 With proper preparation: